4d/docs/website/translated_docs/pt/FormObjects/listbox_overview.md

 ### Column header variable

-P valor da variável
-column header variable[](properties_Object.md#variable-or-expression) permite gerenciar informação adicional: a ordenação atual da coluna (read) e a exibição da flecha de ordenação.</p>
+P valor da variável column header variable[](properties_Object.md#variable-or-expression) permite gerenciar informação adicional: a ordenação atual da coluna (read) e a exibição da flecha de ordenação.

 - If the variable is set to 0, the column is not sorted and the sort arrow is not displayed.
   ![](assets/en/FormObjects/sorticon0.png)